Oluwakemi-moyin/HR_DATA/README.md

 ---
 1. Attrition rate
 2. Job satisfaction rating
-3. Total number of current employees- total number of current employees.
+3. Total number of current employees
 4. Yearly income

 ### Data Cleaning and Preparations
 ---
 1. Power BI:
    - Transform data  was used for cleaning the dataset.
    - Conditional Column(DAX Function) - Count of Attrition
      ```
      Formula: